kauzerei/openautolab/build_instructions/building.md

 Now mount the brackets for electronic enclosure.
 You may have to push around the valves to make space for correct placement of the brackets.
 [enclosure brackets on rail and PCB for comparison]
 The distance between the brackets should be exactly the same as the distance between the mounting points of the PCB and therefore of the enclosure.
 About 12mm to the right from the first and 3mm to the right from the fourth valves is a good place for the brackets, this way the wires from each of the valves should reach their respective connectors on the PCB without problems.
+When you are sure that all parts fit nicely, tighten all the screws.
 ### Building lower rail: vessel and tank interfaces and mounts
 [assembled lower rail]
 By the end of this section you will have a water-tight bottom part of the machine.
 It is possible that you will have to change placement of some parts due to differences in placement of the structures inside the outer box.